 In 2011, PEO established a Government Liaison Committee (GLC) to provide oversight for the GLP.
-The Committee includes representatives from the PEO Councils, Chapters and designates from the Ontario Society of Professional Engineers (OSPE), Consulting Engineers of Ontario (CEO) and Engineers Canada.
+The Committee initially included representatives from PEO Council, Chapters and designates from the Ontario Society of Professional Engineers (OSPE), Consulting Engineers of Ontario (CEO) and Engineers Canada.
 It also includes an engineer intern, an engineering student, and an engineer involved in a riding association.